FAQs

 Greenhouse gases: Carbon storage and sequestration and methane flux

-Biodiversity: Birds, dragonflies, mammals and other wildlife
+Biodiversity: Birds, dragonflies, mammals, aquatic invertebrates and other wildlife

 -

 The peatlands of the UK’s South West are incredibly rich and varied in their historic environment and archaeology.
 As a partnership, one of our core aims is to protect, and increase knowledge of, these features.
-Our team of three Historic Environment Officers are integral in the entire process of restoration works from start to finish.
+Our team of Historic Environment Officers are integral in the entire process of restoration works from start to finish.

 Using LIDAR, historic records, aerial images, site visits and ground-truthing assessments, the past of peatlands is put at the forefront at all steps of restoration.
 This includes anything from ensuring standing stones are excluded from areas of ditch blocking to minimising the impact of machinery on 16th century tin streaming works.